MVisobello/rotation-lock-toggle-cinnamon/README.md

 - The script starts/stops `iio-sensor-proxy`
 - A minimal sudoers rule is required (no password prompt)

+## Persistent rotation lock (important)

+Due to how systemd and udev manage hardware sensors, stopping `iio-sensor-proxy` at runtime is not sufficient to guarantee persistence across reboots.

+When rotation is locked, this applet masks the `iio-sensor-proxy` system service, preventing it from being automatically restarted at boot.

+Unlocking rotation will unmask and restart the service.

+This behavior is required to ensure reliable persistence on convertible devices.

 ## Requirements
 - Cinnamon desktop
 - iio-sensor-proxy